Birion/librium/docs/tasks.md

 ### Security
 - [x] Implement API authentication tokens
+- [x] Add a system to request the authentication token and store it safely client-side
 - [ ] Implement input validation for all user inputs
 - [ ] Add CSRF protection for forms
 - [ ] Add rate limiting for API endpoints